kyma-project/cli/docs/extensibility/inputs.md

 metadata:
   name: create <resource_name> [flags]
   description: "Create resources"
-  descriptionLong: "Use this command to create resources on a cluster."
+  descriptionLong: "Use this command to create resources in a cluster."
 uses: resource_create
 args:
   type: string